radin-reth/whenever/README.md

 [![Build Status](https://travis-ci.org/Insomniware/whenever.png?branch=master)](https://travis-ci.org/Insomniware/whenever)

 Whenever is a Ruby gem that provides a clear syntax for writing and deploying cron jobs.
+This version caters specifically to RVM.

 ### Installation